RazeLighter777/linux/Documentation/userspace-api/landlock.rst

 Network rules (since ABI v4)
     For these rules, the object is a TCP port, and the related actions are defined with `network access rights`.

+    Port ranges can be specified since ABI v8.

 Defining and enforcing a security policy
 ----------------------------------------